joshmarinacci/ElectronIDE/README.md

 * support uploading to Leonardo and related boards using the serial port tricks.
 * support proper software reset on Unos (setting DTR high?)
 * figure out how to extract documentation from Arduino library source directly (doxygen?)
+* figure out how to support Windows and Linux (shouldn't be too much)
+* look into integrating the embedded webkit from Atom.io
+* rewrite the compile system to be properly asynchronous and send feedback to the browser

 If you want to help on the HTML side, you can work on

-* preferences dialog
+* Build a preferences dialog
-* a dialog for managing boards
+* Build a dialog for managing boards
-* a dialog to search and install and query libraries
+* Build a dialog to search and install and query libraries
-* design a panel system to manage the sidebars, main editor, tabs, etc.
+* Design a panel system to manage the sidebars, main editor, tabs, etc. something more like XCode
-* pick better defaults
+* Pick better defaults for the Ace editor.
+Syntax highlighting, themes, search, etc.
-* design a new file picker interface
+* Design a new file picker interface.
+The current one really isn't usable.

 If you want to help with metadata, you can add: